KSDunne/statement_beauty/README.md

 ### See an individual blog post in detail

-When a blog title or exerpt is clicked the post detail html is rendered displaying the same hero image that is on all pages, but also a mast head underneath the hero image with the blog title and an image that has been uploaded by a superuser.
+When a blog title or excerpt is clicked the post detail html is rendered displaying the same hero image that is on all pages, but also a mast head underneath the hero image with the blog title and an image that has been uploaded by a superuser.
 Underneath this the blog text can be seen.
-Underneat the blog text is a comment count, comments section and a form to add your own comment if you are a logged in user.
+Underneath the blog text is a comment count, comments section and a form to add your own comment if you are a logged in user.

 ![Individual blog post 1](docs/readme_images/individual_blog_post_1.PNG)